EvickaStudio/Moodle-Mate/README.md

 ![v2.0.2](assets/running_v2.0.2.png)

-Running as Docker deamon, to see the logs run `docker compose logs -f`
+Running as Docker daemon, to see the logs run `docker compose logs -f`

 ### v2.0.1